 for Veterans and the Public

-Norvir was originally taken as 600 mg twice a day, but few patients can tolerate this and it is rarely prescribed in this way anymore.
+Norvir was originally developed as a protease inhibitor but is no longer used in that way.
 Instead, "low-dose" Norvir (usually 100 mg) is often used with each dose of certain other HIV medications to boost their levels.

 100 mg tablet Norvir